PawseySC/container-workflows/_episodes/09-rstudio-bio.md

 > cd $MYSCRATCH
 ```

-With your favourite text editor, create a SLURM script, we'll call it `rscript.sh` (remember to specify your Pawsey project ID in the script!):
+With your favourite text editor, create a SLURM script, we'll call it `rscript-bio.sh` (remember to specify your Pawsey project ID in the script!):

 ```
 #!/bin/bash -l